MrMimic/logflow/docs/usage/algo.rst

 - The model to add value to log.

 1) The log parsing task.

-The log parsing task aims at answering this question: Do these two papers describe the same event?
+The log parsing task aims at answering this question: Do these two lines describe the same event?
 Indeed, considering the two following lines:

 .. code-block:: bash